 Instructions

-- Place turkey in an appropriate-sized container (depending upon whether you are using a breast, tenderloin or whole turkey) and pour marinade over top.
+- Marinate Turkey: Pat turkey dry with paper towels.
+Place turkey in an appropriate-sized container or large plastic bag (depending upon whether you are using a turkey breast, tenderloin or whole turkey) and pour the marinade over the top.
 Ensure turkey is fully coated.
+Cover and refrigerate.
+Let marinate 30-60 minutes.

 Notes